nschaden/picturefill/README.md

 **Demo URL:** [http://scottjehl.github.com/picturefill/](http://scottjehl.github.com/picturefill/)

 A simple fork of Scott Jehl's original work with the small addition of a simple resolveLast() method to force images to be resolved before the DOM is ready.
-Credit for this is idea stems from [Tyson Matanich](http://matanich.com/) and his [forked branch](https://github.com/tysonmatanich/picturefill); I just reimplemented the process to match Jehl's latest code base.
+Credit for this idea stems from [Tyson Matanich](http://matanich.com/) and his [forked branch](https://github.com/tysonmatanich/picturefill); I just reimplemented the process to match Jehl's latest code base.

 **Note:** Picturefill works best in browsers that support CSS3 media queries.
 The demo page references (externally) the [matchMedia polyfill](https://github.com/paulirish/matchMedia.js/) which makes matchMedia work in `media-query`-supporting browsers that don't support `matchMedia`. `matchMedia` and the `matchMedia` polyfill are not required for `picturefill` to work, but they are required to support the `media` attributes on `picture` `source` elements.
 In non-media query-supporting browsers, the `matchMedia` polyfill will allow for querying native media types, such as `screen`, `print`, etc.